 - All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2021.
 This is outlined locally within the Kent Support Levels Guidance.

-- Barton Court Grammar School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:
+- The Charles Dickens School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- Physical abuse
+- o Physical abuse

 - Sexual abuse

-- Emotional abuse
+- o Emotional abuse

 - Neglect